cehbrecht/birdhouse-talk-at-egu-2020/slides.md

 [Online Notebook](https://nbviewer.jupyter.org/github/cehbrecht/frevas/blob/master/notebooks/freva-demo.ipynb)
 ---
 ## Summary
-* WPS is a standard interface for remote processing
+* *Web Processing Service* is a standard interface for remote processing
-* Use Cookiecutter template to create a new WPS project
+* *"Call a function remotely"*
-* New WPS is ready to use without extra installation steps
+* Birdhouse has tools to build your own Web Processing Service
 ```note
 * Ansible can be used for production deployment
 ```